LiliaFramework/Lilia/documentation/manual/installation-tutorial.md

 ## Step 3: Extracting Lilia

 1. After downloading, locate the ZIP file and extract its contents to a temporary folder on your computer.
-2. You should now have a folder named something like "Lilia-master."
+2. You should now have a folder named something like "Lilia-main."

 ## Step 4: Uploading Lilia to Your Server